exoplatform/exo-documentation/docs/Manage-Space.rst

 |SP-26|

-Also, you can easily manage these applications display order on the space navigation bar by selecting choices between: *Move After* or *Move Before*.
+Also, you can easily change the applications display order by selecting choices between: *Move After* or *Move Before*.

 Every change is automatically saved and the new applications order is available after a refresh.